Find Cheap Health Insurance Quotes in Your Area

 For those who have health insurance through their employer, the average out-of-pocket maximum is $4,039.

-The out-of-pocket maximum for plans on the health insurance marketplace is usually higher, and the federal limit on an out-of-pocket maximum prevents it from becoming too high.
-In 2021, the out-of-pocket maximum can't be higher than $8,550 for an individual and $17,100 for a family for all insurance plans on the health insurance marketplace.
+The out-of-pocket maximum for plans on the health insurance marketplace is usually higher than plans through an employer.
+However, the federal limit on an out-of-pocket maximum prevents it from becoming too high.
+In the current year, the out-of-pocket maximum can't be higher than $8,700 for an individual and $17,400 for a family for all insurance plans on the health insurance marketplace according to the final HHS rule.
+The federal limit is updated annually by the Department of Health and Human Services (HHS).

 - Payments toward deductible